Product links support this website. Details.

 Well, maybe.

 It’s where most people begin.
 You know, “Oh, I MUST make a shrine to chocolate!”
-Or Elvis, or Russell Crowe, or Barbie, the Banana Splits, or the Planet Melmac.
+Or Elvis, Barbie, the Banana Splits, Harry Potter, or even the Planet Melmac.
+(There are many more zany ideas at sites like Fandom.)

-But where you should start–and of course, we never do what we should–is with the container.
+However, where you should start—but of course, many of us never do what we should (LOL)—is with the container.

-Something for your pocket might go better in a matchbook, a film canister, or slide out of a gutted dental floss dispenser.
+Something for your pocket might go better in a matchbox, a small jar lid, or some other kind of packaging you were about to discard.

 Containers should meet the “three Cs” requirements: Cheap, Clean, and Compact.
 Charming is optional, kitschy is a plus.

-So anyway, find your container.
-I highly recommend glancing in your trash right now, to see what you’ve thrown out recently.
+Select a container.
+I highly recommend glancing in your trash or plastic recycling bin, to see what you’ve discarded recently.

 Next, choose a theme